 What is Waves Creative Access?

-Waves Creative Access is the name given to Waves’ new subscription set up.
-There are two subscription tiers, Waves Ultimate or Waves Essential.
-The right one for you depends on your needs as a producer:
+Waves Creative Access is Waves’ plugins subscription service which can be paid for either monthly or annually.
+There are two tiers: Waves Ultimate or Waves Essential.
+The right one for you depends on your needs as a producer.

-Waves Ultimate gives you unlimited access to more than 220 of Waves’ plugins including all the ones recommended in this guide.
+Waves Ultimate gives you unlimited access to more than 230 Waves plugins including all the ones recommended in this guide.
 For the length of your subscription you will receive the latest updates to your plugins and any newly-launched plugins will be yours.
-Waves Ultimate costs $25 per month.
+Waves Ultimate costs $20.83 per month.

-Subscribers to both membership tiers also get 2 months access to the Splice Sounds+ sample library, plus StudioVerse, a new collection of artist-designed, mix-ready plugin chains.
+Subscribers to both membership tiers also get the Waves Stream service for remote audio collaboration, and StudioVerse, a collection of thousands of artist-designed, mix-ready plugin chains.
 AI recommends chains based on your sound, and there are easy-to-use macros for fast adjustments.
-This is an open platform, too, so everyone who uses it can add more chains.
+This is an open platform too, so everyone who uses it can add more chains.

-You can cancel your subscription at any time, but if you do, you’ll lose access to your plugins.
-Currently, if you sign up for a year, you'll get 12 months for the price of 10.
+You can cancel your subscription at any time, but if you do, you’ll lose access to your plugins at the end of your existing period.
+Currently, if you sign up for a year, you'll save $29.89 and $49.89 on Essential and Ultimate respectively.

 Can I try Waves Creative Access before I commit?